 Who Should Take Responsibility?

 The problem with making an appointment with a primary care doctor and getting a prescription is that the solution offered in most cases is really not a solution — the problem is often covered up, medicated, but not eliminated.
 The symptoms are addressed without taking a look at the cause(s).

 As pastor and author Henry W. Wright notes in A More Excellent Way: Be in Health, depression is a “result of a chemical imbalance in the body.
 It is produced by conflict at the spirit and/or soul level in which the limbic system responds to this stress and the depression is a result of the chemical imbalance produced by the body in response.”

 Drugs can artificially right this imbalance; however, the answer does not address the causes behind the depression — so, therefore, drugs (without other comprehensive services) offer an imperfect cure.
 As Wright notes in A More Excellent Way: Be in Health, “Drugs don’t solve problems.
 In fact, drugs can interfere with the dealing of root problems because they mask the real issues.”

 The answer is to address the problem at the spirit and soul level because that is where lasting results will be found.
-I am not suggesting that you get rid of all of your depression meds if that is what you are using.
+I am not suggesting that you get rid of all of your depression medications if that is what you are using.
 If you have been taking medication for some time, Wright stresses that you body may be completely dependent on these drugs to function.
-And you will need to consult your doctor about the best way to taper off of those when you are ready.
+And you will need to consult your doctor about the best way to taper off of those if and when you are ready.